Treatment of Gastroenterology in hospitals Japan

 Specialization: treatment of liver cirrhosis and other gastrointestinal diseases, gastric and duodenal ulcers, gastritis, pancreatitis, cholecystitis, postcholecystectomy syndrome, esophageal erosion, hepatitis.
 Accepts patients with rare complications of endocrine pathologies.

-Learn more Collapse
+Learn more Show less

-Search treatment
+Search for treatment

 Treatment of Gastroenterology in hospitals Japan - average rating 4.42